roemeren/tableau-workbook-extractor/docs/source/usage.rst

 Usage
 =====

-This tool can be run in a variety of ways, depending on your needs.
+This tool can be run in several ways, depending on your needs.

-The first two options—:ref:`downloading and running the prebuilt executable<download-run-exe>`, or :ref:`using the deployed Flask app on Render<run-render>`—are the easiest and most user-friendly choices, designed for general end users.

-The remaining four options—running the :ref:`Python script<run-python>` or
-:ref:`Flask app<run-flask>` locally,
+The **recommended and primary option** is to use the :ref:`Dash web application<run-render>`,
+available either as a deployed version on Render or by running it locally.
+The Dash app replaces the earlier Flask version and provides the same core functionality along with additional interactive dashboard features.

+For users who prefer alternative setups, legacy and advanced options remain available.
+These include running the :ref:`Python script<run-python>`,
+creating or running a :ref:`standalone executable<create-run-exe>`,
-:ref:`creating a custom executable with PyInstaller<create-run-exe>`, or using a :ref:`dockerized version of the Flask app<run-docker>`—are more suited for developers or advanced users who need to test, debug, or customize the tool in a local environment.
+or using a :ref:`dockerized version of the Dash app<run-docker>`.
+Older options such as the :ref:`Flask app<run-flask>` and CLI tool are still documented for reference but are no longer maintained.

 .. :hidden: option makes the toctree hidden in the page
 .. toctree::